PhoenixDD/Huffman-Encode_Decode/README.md

 # Huffman Encode_Decode
+Description:<br/>
-A c++ program to compress and decompress files using Huffman algorithm.
+A c++ program to compress and decompress files using Huffman algorithm.<br/>
+The code is well documented and self explainatory.